 Caffeine in tea, coffee, chocolate and some sodas provide an easy way to feel alert, but caffeine can take up to an hour to kick in and the effects can last anywhere from six to ten hours.
 This includes feeling wired and anxious – neither are ideal when you’re trying to sleep.
 (If anxious thoughts are keeping you awake, read our psychologist-led feature on how to sleep with anxiety.)

-If you can’t live without caffeine, the best part of the 10-3-2-1-0 sleep rule is that it isn’t banned completely, so you can still enjoy tea or coffee with breakfast.
-Ten hours is also at the longer end of the scale.
+If you can't live without caffeine, the best part of the 10-3-2-1-0 sleep rule is that it isn’t banned completely, so you can still enjoy tea or coffee with breakfast.
+10 hours is also at the longer end of the scale.
 Some people only need to cut out caffeine six or seven hours before bedtime, so rename the rule to suit you.
+If it's the hot drink part you're craving, then a herbal sleep tea (non-caffeinated) can form part of a healthy evening wind-down routine.

 Here’s a recap on how caffeine affects your sleep: